junxit/us-congress-bills-115/metadata.md

 - 2017-04-26 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
 1695.
 - 2017-04-26 — The Speaker designated the Honorable Michael K. Simpson to act as Chairman of the Committee.
 - 2017-04-26 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question on adoption of amendments which had been debated earlier and on which further proceedings had been postponed.
+- 2017-04-27 — Received in the Senate and Read twice and referred to the Committee on Rules and Administration.